-WLTP regulations have seen the XF's engine lineup change over the past year or so and quoted economy figures have also taken a tumble – though it's important to realise that any such changes will also be suffered by competitors, so it's difficult to compare like-for-like until all manufacturers display WLTP numbers as a matter of course.
+WLTP regulations have seen the XF's engine lineup change over the past few years and quoted economy figures have also taken a tumble – though it's important to realise that any such changes have also been suffered by competitors.